kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

     * KUBEFLOW_SRC - Full path to your preferred download directory.
 Please use the full absolute path, for example `/tmp/kubeflow-aws`

-1. Run the following commands to setup environment and initialize the cluster.
+1. Run the following commands to set up your environment and initialize the cluster.

-    > Note: If you like to install kubeflow on your existing EKS cluster, please skip this step
+    > Note: If you would like to install Kubeflow on your existing EKS cluster, please skip this step
-    > and follow steps instead [setup](/docs/aws/deploy/existing-cluster).
+    > and follow follow these instructions instead [setup](/docs/aws/deploy/existing-cluster).
-    > Once you're done, please go to next step directly.
+    > When you are finished, return here and resume with the next step.

     ```shell